 Computers weren't my childhood obsession.
 I spent most of my time with my nose in fantasy books (Patrick Rothfuss and Ken Follet are particular favorites).
 While I was always the go-to person for tech problems and enjoyed modding games, it wasn't until after AP CSA in my senior year of high school that I truly started programming.

 What drew me in was discovering how programming connects to my creative interests: world-building, drawing, and bringing imagined scenes to life.
 Programming is like another canvas, but with the unique advantage that my creations are tangible and useful to others.
-I love getting lost in problems until I suddenly realize it's 3 AM—that feeling when time completely escapes me while solving a challenging puzzle.
+What continues to captivate me is understanding how systems interact beneath the surface—the hidden infrastructure behind what users experience.
+Below, I've jotted down a little about me and how I made this website.
+Feel free to email me for any reason :)

 I am a student at the University of Wisconsin-Madison, double majoring in Computer Sciences and Data Science.
 I spend most of my time hanging out in the Undergraduate Projects Lab on campus with my friends "getting work done".